Whipper Billy Watson: Star attraction at Maple Leaf Gardens

 After four years abroad, Watson and his wife returned to Canada, and he began wrestling at Maple Leaf Wrestling in Toronto under 27-year-old promoter Frank Tunney.
 Watson made his Maple Leaf Gardens debut in the opening match of the October 3, 1940.
 Newspaper reports in November said Watson was frustrated with not getting a main event match in his first six appearances at the Gardens.
 He appeared in one Gardens main event in February 1941, but his big push came two months later.
 According to storyline, Watson filed a lawsuit against Tunney for breach of contract, claiming that he had been signed to wrestle a main event against Masked Wolf.
 When Tunney held an open tournament to determine the number one contender for the world title on May 1, 1941, Watson entered; filing a copy of his entry form with the Ontario Athletics Commission so that Tunney would be unable to claim he did not enter, and then won four matches in one night to win the tournament.

 From that point on, Watson was positioned as a legitimate main event performer, a position that was cemented during Watson's feud with Nanjo Singh, which began in January 1942.
 Watson soon became a crowd favourite and within a few years was a mainstream celebrity and one of Toronto's most popular citizens.
 Frank Tunney estimated that Whipper Watson drew more than five million people in main events of shows in Toronto.
 As one of the most popular wrestlers in the city's history, Watson spent 31 years entertaining fans.
-His last match was held on November 28, 1971.
+His last match was held on November 28, 1971 where he teamed with Bulldog Brower at the Gardens to beat Dingo the Sundowner and Man Mountain Cannon in less than five minutes which would be his very last match.